 Smoking in multi-family housing presents challenges that can impact your bottom line, tenant satisfaction, and legal standing.
-With increasing awareness of the dangers of secondhand smoke and the potential for property damage, ensuring a smoke-free is critical.
+With increasing awareness of the dangers of secondhand smoke and the potential for property damage, ensuring a smoke-free environment is critical.
 In fact, cigarette-related fires result in $6.95 billion in property damage annually.

 The importance of regulating smoking in multi-family housing goes beyond just health and safety; it’s about creating a comfortable and welcoming environment for all tenants.
-The lingering smell of smoke are a major deterrent for potential renters, and nicotine stains often lead to expensive cleaning and repair costs.
+The lingering smell of smoke is a major deterrent for potential renters, and nicotine stains often lead to expensive cleaning and repair costs.

-In this blog post, we'll explore the impact of smoking on both property and tenants, and jump into effective strategies and best practices for monitoring and regulating smoking in multi-family housing.
+In this blog post, we'll explore the impact of smoking on both property and residents, and jump into effective strategies and best practices for monitoring and regulating smoking in multi-family housing.
+Whether you're a seasoned property manager or a new landlord, our insights and tips will help you maintain a smoke-free property, enhance tenant satisfaction, and protect your investment.

 Cigarette smoking shouldn't be taken lightly.
 Here are some of the ways it can impact you, your tenants and the value of your property.